verekia/js-stack-from-scratch/tutorial/04-webpack-react/README.md

 - Run `yarn add babel-polyfill`.

-If you run ESLint on this file, it will complain about `document` being undeclared.
+If you run ESLint on this file, it will complain about `document` being undefined.

 - Add the following to your `.eslintrc.json` at the root of the object to allow the use of `window` and `document`: